 Treatment duration will depend on the severity of iron deficiency but generally at least 12-weeks treatment is required.
-The treatment should be continued as long as necessary to replenish the body iron stores according to blood tests.
+It is recommended the treatment - is continued as long as necessary to replenish the body iron stores according to blood tests.

 No dose adjustment is needed in elderly patients or patients with renal impairment (eGFR ≥15 ml/min/1.73 m2).

-No clinical data on the need to adjust the dosage in patients with impaired hepatic function and/or renal impairment (eGFR <15 ml/min/m2) are available (see section 4.4).
+No clinical data on the need to adjust the dose in patients with impaired hepatic function and/or renal impairment (eGFR ≥15 ml/min/1.73 m2) are available (see section 4.4).

 Method of administration

-Feraccru capsules should be taken whole on an empty stomach (with half a glass of water), as the absorption of iron is reduced when Feraccru is taken with food (see section 4.5).
+Feraccru capsules should be taken whole on an empty stomach (with half a glass of water), as the absorption of iron is reduced when it is taken with food (see section 4.5).

 • Hypersensitivity to the active substance or to any of the excipients listed in section 6.1.